imeleges/REMA_Dubai/README.md

 </p>

 There are few common phrases such as `Real Estate`, `Burj Khalifa`, `Downtown` and etc. that should be ignored as they bring no value.
-Meanwhile useful phrases like `Fully Furnished`, `Fitted Kitchen`, `Chiller free`, `Swimming pool`, `Bills included` etc. could be affecting prices, so sjould be detected.
+Meanwhile useful phrases like `Fully Furnished`, `Fitted Kitchen`, `Chiller free`, `Swimming pool`, `Bills included` etc. could be affecting prices, so should be detected.

 ### Prices